 - the Professional Services classifications further to section 1(A) above); or

-Where a business appears in a specific classification the Advertiser is responsible for ensuring it is entitled for the duration of the advertisement and shall continue to be entitled for the duration of the advertisement, to describe itself in this classification and that it holds appropriate and required licences, certificates, authorisations or permits as determined by laws, regulations, local council byelaws or other legal requirements.
+Where a business appears in a specific classification it is responsible for ensuring it is entitled for the duration of the advertisement and shall continue to be entitled for the duration of the advertisement, to describe itself in this classification and that it holds appropriate and required licences, certificates, authorisations or permits as determined by laws, regulations, local council byelaws or other legal requirements.

 Typically, but not exclusively, Yell competitors will be businesses that provide internet services offering classified directory type searches or listings (but not search engines) as their main business/function.

-Yell’s competitors’ advertising, as any other, will be accepted on Yell.com providing it adheres to the Policy.
+Yell’s competitors’ advertising, as any other, will be accepted on Yell Marketplace providing it adheres to the Policy.
 Yell may however, at its sole discretion refuse a competitor’s advertising from parts of the site where its presence may confuse users, or it is detrimental to Yell’s reputation, brand, and/ or trademark.

 In addition, with respect to our content pages, Yell may have exclusive third-party arrangement agreements running with content providers or third-party service providers.
 For the duration of these agreements Yell may exclude certain companies appearing on the provider pages or require provider approval before inclusion.